MicrosoftDocs/azure-devops-docs/docs/project/search/code-search.md

    * See also [full details of the search syntax](advanced-code-search-syntax.md#syntaxdetails).

+::: moniker-end

-1. Widen your search to all projects or your entire organization.
+4. Widen your search to all projects or your entire organization.
 Or narrow it to specific areas and types of code by selecting from the drop-down lists at the top of the page.

    ![Use drop-down lists to widen or narrow your search](_img/code-search-get-started/select-projects.png)

-1. Use the tabs in the results page to view the history of the file and to compare versions of the file.
+5. Use the tabs in the results page to view the history of the file and to compare versions of the file.

    ![Use tabs to view history and compare files](_img/code-search-get-started/compare-tab.png)

-1. Choose the filename link at the top of this column to open the file in a new Code Explorer window.
+6. Choose the filename link at the top of this column to open the file in a new Code Explorer window.

    ![Open the file in Code Explorer](_img/code-search-get-started/open-in-code-explorer.png)

-1. Quickly [search for work items](work-item-search.md) containing the same search string, or search for the same string in your [project's wiki](../wiki/search-wiki.md).
+7. Quickly [search for work items](work-item-search.md) containing the same search string, or search for the same string in your [project's wiki](../wiki/search-wiki.md).

    ![Search for work items or wiki containing the same search string](_img/code-search-get-started/open-workitem.png)

 ## How to search filters on a Multi Repo Multi branch environment

 1. Enter search text `NOT kjhasdhkjashdkjkhjdashkjdsaahsdkj` and hit enter.
-1. Choose project filter as Team Project Name.
+2. Choose project filter as Team Project Name.
 Choose repository filter as your GIT repo.
 Choose branch filter as the wanted branch.
-1. Enter search text ext:json and hit enter.
+3. Enter search text ext:json and hit enter.
 You can see your wanted results.

 This search is a generic text, which will have matches in all repositories like NOT kjhasdhkjashdkjkhjdashkjdsaahsdkj.
 The long string could be any garbage text, which won't be present in any file.
 Adding a NOT before it inverts the logic and hence matches all files.